btroncone/learn-rxjs/concepts/rxjs-primer.md

 // subscribe to our source observable const subscription = dataSource
   .pipe(
-    // ignore values less than 2
-    filter(value => value >= 2)
+    // only accept values 2 or greater filter(value => value >= 2)
   )
   // log: 2, 3, 4, 5